krolingo/MacOS-Unbound-Sinkhole/README.md

 </plist>
 ```

-## 📜 Another way: Use Periodic Daily for Ad-Blocking
+## 📜 Another way: Use Periodic Daily for Ad-Blocking updates

 We can generate the ad block list a different way that doesn't involve creating a `launchd` script with a simple periodic script.